aiidateam/aiida-plugin-cutter/{{cookiecutter.plugin_name}}/README.md

-verdi daemon start         # make sure the daemon is running cd examples verdi run submit.py        # submit test calculation verdi calculation list -a  # check status of calculation
+verdi daemon start         # make sure the daemon is running cd examples verdi run submit.py        # submit test calculation verdi process list -a  # check status of calculation
 ```

 The plugin also includes verdi commands to inspect its data types: